d-plaindoux/talks_n_blog/blog/eta-conversion-in-swift.md

 Unfortunately the reverse of the medal is the difficulty of the expressiveness when we want to use all transformation rules - mainly the &eta;-conversion - when the code is designed using functionnal programming approach because code simplification can't be applied everytime.
-Finally the expressivity is not the same when we manipulate functions or static method class implying an inconsistency in the language!
+Finally the expressiveness is not the same when we manipulate functions or static methods in a class.
+This implies an inconsistency in the design of this langage!

-As a conclusion Swift is a young langage and we can hope this &eta;-conversion will be overcomed enabling function qualification with parameter names and hopefully such evolution does not imply backward incompatibilities.
+As a conclusion Swift is a young langage and we can hope this &eta;-conversion will be overcome enabling function qualification with parameter names and hopefully such evolution does not imply backward incompatibilities.